snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 All shipments require both `origin` and `destination` addresses.
 In PRO, addresses are represented by `address` objects, which must be specified as a list inside the `shipments.addresses` property.
 As a minimum, each address must include the following:

 * `address_type` - As well as `origin` and `destination` address types, PRO enables you to specify `return`, `sender`, `recipient`, `importer`,	and `billing` addresses.
 * `shipping_location_reference` - Each shipping location that you run scheduled shipments from should have a unique shipping location reference.
 The `shipping_location_reference` property is optional for `on_demand` shipments but required for `scheduled` shipments.
 Where provided, the value must be a valid shipping location reference for your organisation.
-For information on how to obtain a list of your organisation's shipping locations, see [LINK HERE]
 * `contact`- Details of the contact at the address (for example, the name of the recipient).
 This property is only required where a `shipping_location_reference` is not provided.
 * `address_line_1` - All addresses must have at least one line.
 * `region` - The state, county, or equivalent.
 This property is required for certain countries, such as the US, Australia, and Canada.
 * `postal_code` - Required for countries with official postcode systems, such as the UK.
 * `country_iso_code` - The ISO 3166 Alpha 2 code for the country.

 In addition, PRO supports several optional address properties, including custom references, company details, and latitude / longitude.
-See [LINK HERE] for details.
+See the Shipments data contract for details.

 ### Optional Shipment Properties